Why We’re So Obsessed With the British Royals’ Fashion

 Holmes is hardly the only one to make a royal-inspired buy.
 Sales of Superga’s white Cotu sneaker (priced at just $65) about doubled when Middleton wore them out and about.
 Meanwhile, traffic to Rothy’s website more than tripled when Markle wore the brand’s sustainably made $145 flats on a tour of Australia last October.

-But it goes beyond that: The royals influence not only what consumers where but also how they wear them.
+But it goes beyond that: The royals influence not only what consumers wear but also how they wear them.

 “[When I look at a photo], I’m even looking at how the celebrity is wearing that item — particularly the footwear — and seeing ‘How does that fit on their foot?
 Do they have bunions?
 Is there any areas where it looks tight?'” explained Rockwell.
 “I look at the gap on the back of the heel to see if it actually looks half a size larger, and things like that.”